 Find Support by Calling Destinations for Teens Today

 Are you worried about a teen engaging in sizzurp or purple drink?
-It so, it is time to get help for cough medicine abuse before it leads to health complications.
+It so, it’s time to get help for cough medicine abuse before it leads to health complications.
 Treatment is effective and may help to ensure a teen’s life improves significantly.
-To learn more about the treatment options available, call Destinations for Teens at 877.466.0620 or connect with us online for support.
+To learn more about the treatment options available, call Destinations for Teens at 877.466.0620 or use our online contact form for support.